tcdtist/tcdtist/README.md

 ## 👋 Hi!
 I'm Chi Thanh Dang

-### Full Stack Engineer focused on building products with extra attention to detail.
+Full Stack Engineer focused on building products with extra attention to detail.

 ## 📚 Writing

-Besides developing, I also run a [Blog](https://blog.tcdtist.com).
+Besides developing, I also run a [Blog](https://blog.tcdtist.com/).

 ## 🧑‍💻 About me

-- 👨‍💻 Web developer specializing in JavaScript, TypeScript, React, Nextjs, Vue3 and MERN Stack.
+- 👨‍💻 Web developer specializing in JavaScript, TypeScript, React, Nextjs, Vue3.
-- 📚 Passionate about expanding knowledge in frontend and backend technologies.
+- 📚 Passionate about expanding knowledge in frontend and backend technologies (MERN Stack).
 - 🎯 Future goal: Becoming a skilled full-stack developer.
 Share to learn!
 - ⚡ Interests: Coding, reading and movies.
 Open-minded and friendly.